Asti Spumante, the worldwide famous sweet sparkling wine

 The best way to taste it

-Thanks to its moderate content of alcohol and its sweet and aromatic flavor, this sparkling wine is best served at the end of a meal, accompanying fruit and desserts.
+Thanks to its moderate content of alcohol and its sweet and aromatic flavor, this sparkling wine is best served at the end of a meal with fruit and desserts.
 Of course, if you want to make a toast during some special parties, Asti Spumante DOCG is undoubtedly the perfect wine for it!

 Muscat vineyard near Asti (pic n°1); Asti Spumante DOCG bottles (pic n°2); Muscat grape (pic n°3);